UntitledModGame/umg-mods/effects/effect_abstraction.md

 effects.defineEffect("propertyEffect", PropertyEffectHandler)

 ```
-YES, I think this is my favorite idea so far.
-Ok.
-So what would happen here internally is that the `effectManager`
+What would happen here internally is that the `effectManager`
 would get a `PropertyEffectHandler` given to itself, upon receiving
 an entity with `propertyEffect` type.

 This would also call `components.project("propertyEffect", "effect")` internally too.

+This doesn't feel perfect, though.
+Would there be a better way...?

+## EffectHandle idea 2: